hannah-nolte/Authorship-Gender-Project/docs/index.md

 # Data

 To get our dataset, we first obtained the XML file from PLOS ONE's website which contains all published papers between 2006 and 2019.
-From each XML file, we scraped the title, author names, abtsract, important dates (received, accepted, and publication dates), and the discipline, as seen in the image below.
+From each XML file, we scraped the title, author names, abstract, important dates (received, accepted, and publication dates), and the discipline, as seen in the image below.
 Not pictured in the image is the discipline.
 We scraped these variables specifically as these were the most relevant to achieveing the goal of our project.

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/paper%20example.png)

 Due to the absence of the discipline field in the XML files after 2012, only papers published betweeen 2006 and 2012 were considered.
-To preidct the names, genders, and ages of each author, three APIs were used - Genderize.io, Nationalize.io, and Agify.io.
+To predict the gender, nationality, and age of each author, three APIs were used - Genderize.io, Nationalize.io, and Agify.io.
 Both Genderize.io and Nationalize.io yield the predicted gender and nationality of a person respecitively using their first name and yield the associated probability of the prediction.
-Agify.io does not yield a probability and instead provides a count, and was hence not used in the data analysis.
-The average probability for the predicted nationalities was only 0.37, and was hence not used.
-Hence, only the predicted genders were used for the analysis.
+Agify.io does not yield a probability and instead provides a count.
+The average probability for the predicted nationalities was only 0.37.
+Hence, the primary analyses for this project relied on predicted gender.
 To remove predictions with low probability while also retaining as much data as possible, we removed papers that had an average probability (or acccuracy) less than 0.85.
 This yielded 35165 papers that formed our data of interest.

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/process%20flowchart%20v2.JPG)